vkovic/laravel-meta/README.md

 ### Laravel meta storage for different purposes

-Easily store and access all kind of meta data for your application in dedicated table.
+Easily store and access all kind of metadata for your application in dedicated table.

 ---